top of page

 Lindy Hop / Blues

 I discovered swing dancing something like 8 years ago (I'm not sure exactly when because I was so bad at it initially I didn't record when I started) once i got the bug there was no stopping me and I eventually got over having two left feet.
 Adding Blues to my repertoire levelled up my dancing and expanded my dance world, not to mention discovering masses of fantastic music.
-I love dancing and the dance community, I hope that I can help others discover the joy its brought me.
+I love dancing and the dance community, I hope that I can help others discover the joy it has brought me.

 Lindy Hop